lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/needhelp.rst

     :class: patreon

-    Get guidance for your LAMMPS simulations. :ref:`contact-label` for personalized |advice| and solutions to enhance your project.
+    Get guidance for your LAMMPS simulations. :ref:`contact-label` for personalized |advice| for your project.

 .. |advice| raw:: html